If you've been in a car wreck, or injured by any other type of motor vehicle, our motor vehicle accidents lawyer can help.View Practice Detail

 Recoverable Damages In A Personal Injury Claim

 Personal injury claims are intended to provide damages that will make you as whole as possible after the accident.
-Due to the fact that no one can simply erase your injuries, the only way for the courts to do this is to award you financial compensation.
+While no one can simply erase your injuries, the only way for the courts to make sure an injured party is as whole as possible after an accident is to award you financial compensation.
 The most common types of damages available in personal injury claims are as follows:

 - Medical expenses